MusicDataset/md_homepage/content/musics/s/SonatainA-flatMajorNo.31Hob.XVI:461stmov.(1)-Joseph Haydn.md

 ---
-title: Joseph Haydn - Sonata in A-flat Major No. 31 Hob.
+title: Sonata in A-flat Major No. 31 Hob.
 XVI46 1st mov.
 (1)
 description: This is the description for Sonata in A-flat Major No. 31 Hob.
 XVI46 1st mov. by Joseph Haydn
 composers: [Joseph Haydn]
 periods: [Classical]